-Despite the almost universal embracement of this Reductionist narrative — an Orthodoxy — Popper highlights in the lecture that there were a few dissenters that emerged such as late 19th & early 20th Century US Pragmatist Philosopher Charles Sanders Peirce.
+Even though there had been an almost universal embracement of this Reductionist narrative — an Orthodoxy — Popper highlights in the Lecture the emergence of a few dissenters such as late 19th & early 20th Century US Pragmatist Philosopher Charles Sanders Peirce.

-Peirce in 1892 whilst not questioning Newton’s Theory showed how such a Theory even if true does not give us any valid reasoning to believe why Clouds are perfect Clocks to the smallest detail.
+In 1892 Peirce showed how Newton’s Theory, even if true, does not give us any valid reasoning to believe why Clouds are perfect Clocks to the smallest detail.

-Peirce’s conjecture was that the World was not only ruled by Newtonian Laws, but was also ruled by laws of randomness, chance and disorder.
+Peirce conjectured that the World was not only ruled by Newtonian Laws, but also by laws of randomness, chance and disorder.

 The Material World was an interlocking system of Clouds and Clocks.

 His perspectives highlighted the difference between the high dimensional nature of our emergent Complex Material World — Complexity — and — Mental World — abstraction and reductionism.